dasch-swiss/dsp-tools/docs/excel2xml-module.md

 As first children of `<knora>`, some standard permissions are added.
 At the end, please carefully check the permissions of the finished XML file to ensure that they meet your requirements, and adapt them if necessary.

-The standard permission is `open`.
+The standard permission is `open`
+(read more about this [here](./file-formats/xml-data-file.md#defining-permissions-with-the-permissions-element)).
 If you don't specify it otherwise, all resources and properties get this permission.

-With `excel2xml`, it is not possible to create resources/properties that don't have permissions, because they would be invisible for all users except project admins and system admins.
-[Read more about permissions here](./file-formats/xml-data-file.md#using-permissions-with-the-permissions-attribute).
+With `excel2xml`, it is not possible to create resources/properties that don't have permissions, because they would be invisible for all users except project members.
+[Read more about permissions here](./file-formats/xml-data-file.md#defining-permissions-with-the-permissions-element).

 ## 4. Create List Mappings